-The experts at Tragar Oil, a full-service home heating company, want to focus on some of the best ways to safely heat your home this winter that will keep you and your family warm, toasty and protected.
+So far this winter, we’ve discussed tricks to help you save on your home heating bills this winter and how to prepare your oil or gas heating system for the frigid temperatures.
+The experts at Tragar Home Services, a full-service home heating company, want to focus on some of the best ways to safely heat your home this winter that will keep you and your family warm, toasty and protected.

 The NFPA has some other great home heating safety tips that, if put into place, can help prevent most heating-related fires: